alces-flight/flight-env/README.md

 Remove an ecosystem using the `purge` command.

+See the `help` command for further details and information about other commands.
 Further information and examples of the `env` command are available in [the OpenFlight documentation](https://use.openflighthpc.org/en/latest/working-with-user-suite/flight-environment.html).

 # Contributing